top of page

 Professional Training

-By way of a grant from the Sacramento Municipal Utility District (SMUD), the Foundation was able to build an Energy Lab at the CCC Sacramento Energy Corps Center which has been delivering specialized training to cohorts of Energy Corps members for the past two years and will continue providing training into the future.
+Thanks to a grant from the Sacramento Municipal Utility District (SMUD), the CCC Foundation established the Energy Lab at the CCC Sacramento Energy Corps Center.
+This state-of-the-art facility has been delivering specialized training to CCC corpsmembers for several years and will continue to serve as a hub for energy education and workforce development well into the future.

-The CCC Foundation also facilitates professional training for CCC corpsmembers by supporting the annual Corpsmember Leadership Conference and funding the annual, statewide CCC High School Graduation.
+In addition, the CCC Foundation supports professional development for corpsmembers by funding key programs such as the annual Corpsmember Leadership Conference and the statewide CCC High School Graduation.

 bottom of page